 I love that quote from Julien Smith.
 As kids we don’t care about feeling stupid, we don’t care how others will react, we just approach problems with a clean slate.
 To a child there are no repercussions, that’s why they use their imagination so much.
 Somewhere between having a child like sense of wonder, and being a grumpy adult, we lose our imagination.
 Or as Hugh McLeod would say,

 “Everyone is born creative; everyone is given a box of crayons in kindergarten.
 Then when you hit puberty they take the crayons away and replace them with dry, uninspiring books on algebra, history, etc. Being suddenly hit years later with the ‘creative bug’ is just a wee voice telling you, ‘I’d like my crayons back, please.”

 The real world eats away at us, older people are quick to call out ludicrous ideas, and unless they’ve heard about it before they don’t trust it.

 School teaches us that being wrong is bad, you should listen to what you’re told, shut up, and sit still.
-That problem with that is, I’m 28, I STILL can’t sit still, I never do what I’m told and it’s still relatively impossible to shut me Continue Reading
+That problem with that is, I’m 28, I STILL can’t sit still, I never do what I’m told and it’s still relatively impossible to shut me up.
+Continue Reading